leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/retopology.rst

 Quad
 ----

-The Quad remesh uses the Quadriflow algorithm to create a :term:`quad` based mesh with few poles and edge loops following the curvature of the surface.
+The Quad remesh uses the Quadriflow algorithm to create a :term:`Quad` based mesh with few poles and edge loops following the curvature of the surface.
 This method is relatively slow but generates a higher quality output for final topology.